Signolteam/coding-challenges/README.md

 ## Local installation

 The structure of the deployed app is contained in the sam2 folder.
+You should be able to start the frontend locally, located in sam2\frontend by using:

+- `npm i`
+- `npm run start`

+This would connect you to the deployed lambda functions and the deployed RDS.

-But prior to deployment, the base structure was thought through using the frontend and server apps sitting at root level of this repo.
-Should you want to install it locally and modify it, you can do so by cloning this repo at your prefered location: `git clone {repo url or ssh link}`.
+Prior to deployment, the base structure was thought through using the frontend and server apps sitting at root level of this repo, so you are also able to run it all locally if you prefer, or should you want to install it locally and modify it.
+You can do so by cloning this repo at your prefered location: `git clone {repo url or ssh link}`.

 Once cloned, in your terminal, you can proceed with these steps: